Pga123oH/Blutracker/README.md

 ##  Features
 * **Instant Logging:** Drops a GPS pin the exact second a Bluetooth device disconnects.
 * **Notifications:** Sends a quick alert to your phone so you realize you left your device behind before you get too far.
-* **100% Offline & Private:** Everything is saved locally on your phone using a Room database.
-There is no cloud sync, no accounts, and no weird tracking.
+* **Offline:** Everything is saved locally on your phone using a Room database.
+There is no cloud sync and no accounts.
-* **Simple UI:** A clean, dark-mode dashboard that shows your devices and gives you a 1-tap button to open their last known location in Google Maps.
 * **Home Screen Widget:** A handy toggle widget so you can turn background tracking off when you're just hanging out at home.

 ##  How It Works